Because we’re taught to always strive for perfection, it’s easy to feel embarrassed by our quirks, mistakes, or flaws.

 1. Our bodies and their natural functions

-Farting, burping, sweating, menstruation – these are all natural bodily functions that every human experiences.
+Source: Unsplash Farting, burping, sweating, and menstruation are all natural bodily functions that every human experiences.
 There’s no need to be embarrassed by them.
 In fact, trying to suppress them can often make things worse.
 Embrace your body and its quirks.
 It’s a part of what makes you human.

 2. Not knowing something